MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`pkgArtifactName`** - **Package Artifact Name**<br>
 `string`.
 Optional.
 Use when `updateType = Manifest versions && updateOnlyChanged = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the artifact containing the application package for comparison.
+Specifies the name of the artifact containing the application package for comparison.
 <!-- :::editable-content-end::: -->
 <br>